 Who Your Blood Helps

-The Community Blood Bank of Northwest Pennsylvania and Western New York is the primary supplier of blood to hospitals in Erie, Elk, McKean, Mercer, Potter, Tioga, Warren and Venango counties in Northwestern Pennsylvania as well as Allegany and Chautauqua counties in Western New York.
+The Community Blood Bank of Northwest Pennsylvania and Western New York is the predominant supplier of blood to hospitals in Erie, Elk, McKean, Mercer, Potter, Tioga, Warren and Venango counties in Northwestern Pennsylvania as well as the preferred supplier to Allegany and Chautauqua counties in Western New York.
 Each time you donate, your donation will be used to help a patient (or patients) in a local hospital in one of the counties we serve.

 Wondering how your one donation can impact three lives?
 Well, your blood is made up of 3 major components, which can be separated and used to help different types of patients in need: